smallo-lang/Jerry/README.md

 - [Beth] can run your programs written in SmallO assembly and its only dependency is Python3 standard library;
-- [Morty] is a snappy and lightweight assembler written in Python;
+- [Morty] is a snappy and lightweight assembler written in Python3;
 - [Rick] is a reliable and ultra-fast VM that executes bytecode produced by *Morty*.